FuelLabs/fuels-rs/docs/src/getting-started/account.md

 The Account trait, in addition to the above, also provides a common interface to retrieve spendable resources or transfer assets.
 When performing actions in the SDK that lead to a transaction, you will typically need to provide an account that will be used to allocate resources required by the transaction, including transaction fees.

-The Account traits are implemented by the following types:
+Both traits are implemented by the following types:

 - [Wallet](../getting-started/managing-wallets.md)
 - [Predicate](../getting-started/predicates.md)